-(Notice to newcomers: This page is ordered in inverse cronological order.
-To read it in a way that makes sense, start with the last headline and read what is underneath it, then move back to the next-to-last headline, and so on.)
+Notice to newcomers: This page is ordered in inverse cronological order.
+To read it in a way that makes sense, start with the last headline and read what is underneath it, then move back to the next-to-last headline, and so on.

 Today I was made aware of a document posted by Stein Johansen on the web site kunne.no.
 The document has been there since late January / early February.
 The document, like most others at that web site, is in Norwegian.
-Its title translates somewhat like Rebuttal of an attempted critique of Erik Trell's proof(s) of Fermat's last theorem (available as PDF).
+Its title translates somewhat like Rebuttal of an attempted critique of Erik Trell's proof(s) of Fermat's last theorem (used to be available as PDF; see below).
 (Note the word «attempted»!)
 Since he wrote it in Norwegian, my response will be in Norwegian too.
 It is available as PDF as well.
 A short summary: Johansen tries to explain Trell's proof.
 I point out two fatal flaws in the reasoning.
 The most serious one: Johansen believes that a third degree equation cannot have more than one rational solution.
 This is patently false, of course.
 At this point, I am not sure if the flawed reasoning is representative of Trell's work or if it is Johansen's own misunderstanding: Johansen's work is much more clearly written than Trell's, so it is easier to point out mistakes without resorting to desperate attempts at interpreting what the writer wrote.